supunnilakshana/easy_arb_gen/README.md

 If you encounter any issues or have suggestions for improvement, feel free to [file an issue](https://github.com/supunnilakshana/easy_arb_gen/issues).
 Your feedback is valuable, and we appreciate your help in making this package better.

 Contributions are welcome!
-If you'd like to contribute to the development of the `easy_csv_to_arb` package, check out the [contribution guidelines](https://github.com/supunnilakshana/easy_arb_gen) to get started.
+If you'd like to contribute to the development of the `easy_arb_gen` package, check out the [contribution guidelines](https://github.com/supunnilakshana/easy_arb_gen) to get started.
 We look forward to your contributions!